djdapz/writing/golden-artifact.md

                     - Cant "shift left"
                 -  dependenceis go away!!!!
 [Left Pad](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/)

-### Artifact vs Source Code
-    - Analogies
-        - Cake vs Recipe -> Deployment analogy kinda falls apart
-            - Environment can fuck you up
-                - altitude
-            - dependcies can fuck you up
-                - type or granularity of flour

-        - Legos vs build model
-            - you don't twant to assemble the lego stucure each time
-            - people loose pieces
-            - people can assemble it wrong
-            - stuff goes wrong
-            - build the lego set once, make sure it looks good, then treat that as your product

 ### Artifact promotion

     - Confidence in deployment from each environment